 Where is the best place to buy my groceries?

 Like most Asian postings you’ll probably find yourself going to more than one supermarket just to complete your regular weekly shop.
 Fortunately there are plenty of good supermarkets close to the village gates.
-Makati Supermarket and Metro Supermarket are at the Alabang Town Center (ATC).
+Makati Supermarket, Healthy Options and Metro Supermarket are at the Alabang Town Center (ATC).
 South Supermarket is on Filinfest Avenue, Alabang and S&R (membership shopping) is at Westgate.
-Shopwise and SaveMore are located in Festival Mall.
-Other options include the Union Jack (goods from the UK) at Festival Mall and Santis Deli and Pure Gold Supermarket in Molito Shopping Complex.
+Landmark, Shopwise and SaveMore are located in Festival Mall.
+Other options include the Union Jack (goods from the UK) at Festival Mall and Santis Deli and L’ Epecerie Gourmande in Molito Shopping Complex.
 There is also a Rustan’s Supermarket in the village at Cuenca Park.
 There are stores opening in the area regularly.
 With all of these options, you’ll be able to pick up almost everything you need.

-For fresh fruit and vegetables visit the Thursday Morning Organic Market (in the ATC carpark) or the Village Saturday Market at the carpark on University Drive.
+For fresh fruit and vegetables visit the Village Saturday Market at the carpark on University Drive.
 If you aren’t intimidated by a local wet market, there is a daily produce market near Metropolis.
 You can also get cut flowers and fish here.
-On Saturday mornings take advantage of the relatively light traffic into Makati and visit the excellent Salcedo Market which has organic vegetables, imported goods and lots of tasty cooked foods from fine French bread and cuisine, to spicy samosas and plenty of local standards.
+On Saturday mornings you can also go to Makati visit the excellent Salcedo Market which has organic vegetables, imported goods and lots of tasty cooked foods from fine French bread and cuisine, to spicy samosas and plenty of local standards.

 What about wine and spirits?

 Wine, beer and spirits are available at all supermarkets.
 For a better wine selection try the Wine Depot in Westgate and Santis or Ralphs at Molito Shopping Complex or Bacchus in Commerce Center.
 Check out Boozy to get an idea of what the Philippines has to offer.

 Who should I use for my home internet and telephone connection?

 The performance of any supplier can vary street by street on any given day.
 Generally, you can stream the music and video you need and connect with friends and family around the world with video calls without any issue.
 The main Internet suppliers are Globe (Fibr), PLDT (Fibr) and SkyCable (broadband), and there are more providers coming online all the time.